This article originally appeared on VICE US.

 Sanders struggled to reestablish himself afterwards, badly losing a string of primary states he’d won or come close to winning in his 2016 campaign as Biden ran up a near-insurmountable delegate lead before the coronavirus pandemic threw the race into deep freeze.

-The coronavirus crisis pushed the race out of voters’ minds, and while Sanders took weeks to decide how to proceed, facing almost-certain loss, he decided to drop his now-quixotic bid for the White House rather than risk hurting Biden’s chances of defeating President Trump in the fall.
+The pandemic crisis pushed the race out of voters’ minds, and while Sanders took weeks to decide how to proceed, facing almost-certain loss, he decided to drop his now-quixotic bid for the White House rather than risk hurting Biden’s chances of defeating President Trump in the fall.

 Pushed the party left